thisismypassport/shrinko8/README.md

 When using `--minify` without `--minify-safe-only`, Shrinko8 makes - by default - some assumptions about your cart:

-* Renaming assumptions: (`--rename-safe-only` also disables them):
+* Renaming assumptions: (`--rename-safe-only` disables these):
     * Your cart doesn't mix identifiers and strings when indexing tables or _ENV.
 (E.g. it doesn't access both `some_table.x` and `some_table["x"]`).
     * Your cart does not use _ENV (except for some simple cases)

-* Reordering assumptions: (Only active under `--focus-tokens`; `--reorder-safe-only` also disables them; these are complex to describe but hard to break):
+* Reordering assumption: (Only relevant under `--focus-tokens`; `--reorder-safe-only` disables it; complex to describe but hard to break):
-    * Your cart does not implicitly access freshly-assigned variables or table members inside meta-methods.
+    * Your cart does not access freshly-assigned variables or table members inside meta-methods or builtins overridden via _ENV.
 (See example [here](#prevent-merging-of-specific-statements))
-    * Your cart does not implicitly access freshly-assigned variables or table members inside builtins overridden via _ENV.

-These assumptions allow it - for example - to freely rename identifiers used to index tables.
+These assumptions allow Shrinko8 to - for example - freely rename identifiers used to index tables.

 If these assumptions don't hold, the minified cart won't work properly, e.g: